inphobia/inphobia.github.io/content/docs/flow/hbastart/_index.md

     #### broadcom
     - the dominant player when it comes to hba and raid cards
     - their older products can are sold under the "lsi" or "avago" brand name
-    - most hba's and raid controllers from vendors like hp, dell, ibm, lenovo, etc... are actually broadcom devices.
+    - most hba's and raid controllers from vendors like hpe, dell, ibm, lenovo, etc... are actually broadcom devices.
     #### microchip
     - also known as microsemi, adaptec & pmc-sierra
     - not commonly seen as oem cards